amelia2802/buildher_projects/buildher_june_algorand/Readme.md

-# Build dApp using Leo
+# buildHer Algorand workshop task

 This is a solution to the [buildHer Algorand workshop task](https://github.com/Ganainmtech/codespace_algorand).
 Completed the task on codespace.